swoole/swoole-docs/modules/swoole-server/callback-functions/onstart.md

 - Create the manager process
 - Create the worker process
-- Listen on the setted TCP/UDP Port
+- Listen on the set TCP/UDP Port
 - Listen on the timer

 After the `start` event, the reactor will receive event and the client can connect the server

 In the callback function registered for `start`, it only allows to log record and modify the name of process.

 The event `start` and `workerstart` happen concurrently in different processes and have no precedence.